 The buildings architect was Jean Boullier and is considered one of the most beautiful historical buildings in the Marais district.

 Over the years, the ownership of the building has changed and its uses have been replaced.
 In 1671 the building was under the patronage of the Embassy of the Republic of Venice.
 During the French Revolution the building was confiscated and became property of the authorities and in 1815 it became an urban school of art.
-The building was purchased by Paris in 1964 and received the status of a building for preservation.
+The building was purchased by the city of Paris in 1964 and received the status of a building for preservation.

 After a competition in which they tried to decide what the purpose would be, it was chosen to serve as a museum showing the works of the artist Pablo Picasso.